Geek-Estate/horizon-landingpage/faq/index.md

 **Q: What's with the name?**

 **A:** As you know, a horizon is where two things meet -- and, in our case, it signifies two people coming together.
+The name also alludes to broadening your "horizon" by experiencing the world with your own eyes.

+**Q: How do I get Horizon on Android?**

+**A:** We're working on it!
+You can [sign up to be a part of the beta here](/android/).

 ### Donations ###